ualberta-smr/LibraryMetricScripts/README.md

 Each script describes its input and output.
 If you would like to get updated metric data, for the same list of libraries we have (found in `SharedFiles/LibraryData.json`, please follow the following steps:

-- You first need to set up some of the configuration parameters in the file `Config.json`:
+- You first need to set up some of the configuration parameters in the file `Config.json` [Create Access Tokens Wiki](https://github.com/ualberta-smr/LibraryMetricScripts/wiki/Creating-access-tokens):
 	- Change the value of `TOKEN` to your own GitHub generated token.
 	- Change the value of `SO_TOKEN` to your stack exchange key.
 - You also need to set a DB to fill with the results of running the script.
 You will need to create a MySQL database (we call ours libcomp).
 In the `librarycomparison/settings.py`, change the username, database name, and password in the `DATABASE` information to that of your created database.
 Afterwards run `python3 manage.py makemigrations` and then `python3 manage.py migrate`.
 This will create the database schema for you.
 See notes below about the database schema.